EliHood/similar-qeddit-app/packages/config/README.md

 ## Change config schema

-To change the config schema, you need to edit `Config` type in the `./src/config.ts` file.
+To change the config schema, you need to edit `config` const in the `./src/config.ts` file.

+We use [zod](https://zod.dev/?id=primitives) to make the config type-safe and to validate in runtime.

 ## Change global variable name where config is stored